-- Parent/guardian will be notified of an accumulation of absences.
+- Parent/guardian will be notified of daily absences.

 - Parent/guardian will be notified when an Attendance Intervention Plan needs to be completed to determine how to improve future attendance.

-- A student is considered truant when he/she has 3 consecutive unverified absences or a total 5 unverified absences.
+- A student is considered truant when he/she has three consecutive unverified absences or a total five unverified absences.

 - If truant, a petition may be sent to the Richland County Family Court where the parent and/or student may be placed on a court order.